 Autumn in Vermont is a special time.
 Rewind—scratch that.
 It’s downright legendary.
 Coveted long-sleeved flannels come out from hiding, the scent of apples and cinnamon wafts through kitchens, and late afternoon sunlight turns the fading grasses into gold.
-But the sugar maples, that set the Green Mountains ablaze, might best signify the fervor many people feel for this fleeting season.
-All hail acer saccharum.
+But the sugar maples that set the Green Mountains ablaze best signify the fervor many people feel for this fleeting season.
+Behold acer saccharum.

 Fall is prime time to visit the state.
 Aside from leaf peeping (which, in and of itself, is worth the trip), there’s no shortage of memorable things to do and see.
 If you want a little taste of everything, the Burlington area is a great starting point for fall adventures.

-In 1996 I moved to BTV—the biggest city in Vermont, a.k.a. the Queen City—to begin college.
+In 1996 I moved to BTV—the biggest city in Vermont, aka the Queen City—to attend the University of Vermont.
 I was drawn to Burlington for a number of reasons.
-It had a liberal, neo-hippy vibe with health-food options and a budding yoga scene before any of that was mainstream.
-The Church Street Marketplace made for a vibrant, pedestrian friendly downtown against the backdrop of Lake Champlain and all of it was within easy access to what I loved most about Vermont, her mountains.
-Now, twenty years later, my college town has matured with the times: the hipster has usurped the hippy, there’s true cultural diversity, many more dining options, an exploding arts scene . . . but I am also pleased to see the old Queen has retained some of her most charming qualities.
+It had a liberal, eco-conscious vibe and a budding yoga scene before new age and reusable water bottles were mainstream.
+The Church Street Marketplace made for a vibrant, pedestrian friendly downtown against the backdrop of Lake Champlain, and all of it was within easy access to what I loved most about Vermont, her mountains.
+Now twenty years later, my college town has matured with the times: the hipster has usurped the hippy, there’s true cultural diversity, many more dining options, an exploding arts scene . . . but I am also pleased to see the New England Queen has retained some of her most charming qualities.

 Here’s our list of 14 things to do this fall, in and around Burlington.